-Director of Education and Training, Moral Courage Project
+Managing Director, Moral Courage Project

 I walked into band practice certain that I was going to hear criticism.
 Our summer concert had been scheduled for the following Saturday and I'd missed several practices because of my travels for the Moral Courage Project.
 Mind you, I'd kept up with practicing.
 Still, I imagined that my absence made a few people resentful.